 - Keeping or training animals for exhibition

-The new Regulations set nationally applicable conditions that licence holders must comply with.
-A ratings system will be introduced whereby licence holders will be given a rating dependant on specified criteria.
-Current licence holders are advised to consider the conditions contained within the new regulations which will need to be complied with.
+The regulations set nationally apply conditions that licence holders must comply with, licence holders will be given a rating dependant on specified criteria.

 Please Note: Zoos and Dangerous and Wild Animals will continue to be licensed under existing legislation.